 This could exist in a situation where the driver is a company employee.
 Particularly if the company required the driver to do something that led to the accident.
-Most often we see employer/trucking company liable in the situations where the company itself had a long history of trucking regulation violations; failed to properly maintain the tractor and/or trailer involved in the wreck; or was negligent in the hiring and retention of the truck driver because of his or her poor driving history.
+Most often our truck accident attorneys see employer/trucking company liable in the situations where the company itself had a long history of trucking regulation violations; failed to properly maintain the tractor and/or trailer involved in the wreck; or was negligent in the hiring and retention of the truck driver because of his or her poor driving history.
 For instance, if a trucking company hired a driver out of Atlanta, but overlooked the fact that he served time in DeKalb County for vehicular manslaughter, and his license had been revoked, they would have a tough time beating a negligent hiring claim in a Georgia court.

 This occurs when a company leases a truck and the driver is a known operator/leasee.
 The leasing company could potentially be partial liability for the truck crash.